Boizenburg

-Boizenburg (/de/; Byczyna) is a municipality in the Ludwigslust-Parchim district in Mecklenburg-Western Pomerania, Germany.
+Boizenburg (/de/) is a town in the Ludwigslust-Parchim district in Mecklenburg-Vorpommern, Germany.
 It is situated on the right bank of the Elbe, 53 km west of Ludwigslust, 25 km northeast of Lüneburg and 50 km east of Hamburg.
-It is part of the Hamburg Metropolitan Region.
-Boizenburg's historical old town stretches along the Elbe, has a harbour and offers heritage baroque timberframe and brick buildings.
+It is, via its district, a part of the Hamburg Metropolitan Region.
+Boizenburg's historical old town is located on the Boize, a tributary of the Elbe to which the town is connected by a harbour.
+With a well preserved old town, Boizenburg offers heritage baroque timberframe and brick architecture.

-As per the dictates of the Yalta Conference, Boizenburg was placed just a few kilometers behind the perimeter of the Iron Curtain, otherwise known as the 'Inner German Border'.
+During the Cold War, Boizenburg was part of East Germany, being located only about 7 km east of the Inner German Border (Iron Curtain).